 What Do Brand Loyalty Programs Look Like?

-1. Self-Assertion Through Partner Retailers
+1. Customer Engagement Through Partner Retailers

 2. Personalization Redefined

-For instance, email communication is made more personal when adding loyalty-related information, such as tiers, or the number of points currently available.
+For instance, email communication is more personal when it includes loyalty-related information, such as tiers, or the number of points currently available.
 Doing so also creates an urge in the reader to act upon the unused benefits.
 Another way to enhance personalization is to use gamified profiling to learn about people’s preferences, values, personality, spending habits or fashion style.
 All of this information can be used later on to make the marketing activity more relevant and strengthen brand loyalty.

-3. Rewards That Are Memorable
+3. Memorable Rewards

 Come up with reward ideas that will remind people of your brand.
 Little freebies such as lipstick or engraved pins can put a smile on people’s faces.
 And recipients will no doubt tell their friends about it.
 At the other end of the spectrum are VIP rewards.
-Benefits like these include an invite to a delicious cocktail party or a weekend in a wellness spa.
+Benefits like these include cocktail party invitations or a weekend at a wellness spa.
 Naturally, only a small segment of the members are entitled to such luxury, but those who earn it — either by winning a contest or being a top spender in a high tier — will never forget the experience.
 Plus, the allure of a VIP reward might inspire others to increase their purchase frequency.

 4. Hook Customers With Gamification